FEDERAL PRIORITIES

 Healthy food is a basic human right.

-• Lift existing barriers to participation in SNAP for immigrants, seniors, college students, and individuals with prior convictions.
+• Eliminate existing barriers to participation in SNAP for seniors, college students, able-bodied childless adults, immigrants, and individuals with prior convictions.

-• Eliminate asset limits for participation in SNAP.
+• Eliminate asset limits and arbitrary eligibility limits for participation in SNAP.

 • Guarantee school breakfast, lunch, after school and summer meals for all children nationwide.

-• Expand and strengthen the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
+• Provide adequate funding to ensure all eligible households can participate in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).

 • Increase federal investments in The Emergency Food Assistance Program (TEFAP) in response to the unprecedented demand for hunger relief.